Beyond Badge Scans: How Smart Sales Teams Extract Real Value from Events

 This marketing cycle is an intelligence problem, masquerading as a conversion problem.

-Every meaningful interaction at your event tells a story about buying intent.
+Every meaningful interaction at an event tells a story about buying intent.

 The challenge is in recognizing and capturing the signals that matter in the moment.